EHollingerFllStk/Purple-Rain-React-Quiz-App/README2.md

     * Links to other related sites
     * Utilizing API for quiz questions
     * Improve responsiveness and dynamic design
-    * Add landing page and supplemental pages
+    * Add landing page and supplemental "pages"